BlackIQ/flulator/README.md

 ### Download

-You can download it for your **Android** Devices using these links:
+You can download it for your **Android** Devices using [this link](http://office.narbon.ir:4488/flulator/flulator.apk) or linkd below:

 Links will be added.